 Raised in South Africa, Educated in North America. > 140 Characters Hugo Van Vuuren is a founding partner of the Experiment Fund, the pioneering seed fund anchored in Cambridge, Massachusetts.
 The Experiment Fund (Xfund) focuses on early stage investments in world-changing startups at the intersection of America’s most respected universities and venture firms.
 The man trying to train Africa's future leaders.
 2 January 2012Last updated at 12:57 Fred Swaniker is convinced that his academy will help change the continent Fred Swaniker, an entrepreneur with a passion for solving social problems, believes that many of Africa's predicaments boil down to a lack of adequate leadership.

 To help change that, during the last nine years he has focused his energy on the creation and development of an elite pan-African secondary school aimed at fostering the next generation of leaders and entrepreneurs.
 The African Leadership Academy (ALA) opened in January 2008 in the outskirts of Johannesburg, South Africa, and currently has around 200 students from 40 countries.
 The 15-19 year-old girls and boys take A-Level courses in biology, chemistry, mathematics, physics, languages and social sciences.
-At the same time they follow a curriculum that prepares them in leadership, entrepreneurship and African studies.
 MIT Entrepreneurship Review.
 The Shuttleworth Foundation is an innovative non-profit organisation.
 Developing the next generation of African leaders.